theramis/Snapper/README.md

 - Update nuget package descriptions for xunit and nunit to say they have extra features
 - Figure out all of the .netstandards to target and lowest nuget package versions
 - Make tests fail if update var is on in CI
+- mention feature of using a string which is json